 Find out why Dual Enrollment is a better deal than taking AP courses.
 In this brief video, you’ll learn about the benefits of LUOA’s Dual Enrollment program for high school students.

-The second is a full-time, year-round program for students desiring to be on track to earn an Associate Degree while earning their high school diploma.
-Upon successful completion of their LUOA high school graduation requirements, these students will apply to Liberty University and immediately obtain an Associate Degree.
+The Associate Degree program is a full-time, year-round concurrent enrollment program for students desiring to pursue an Associate Degree while earning their high school diploma.
+Upon successful completion of their LUOA high school graduation requirements, these students can apply to Liberty University and immediately obtain an Associate Degree.
 This option allows high school students to get ahead in college while still in high school, tracking toward earning an associate degree at the end of the program.

-The “A La Carte” option of our Dual Enrollment program gives your student flexibility by being able to take the college courses he or she wants to take throughout different terms in the school year.
-With the “A La Carte” option, a student can earn as few as 1 or as many as 60 credit hours.
-This program is perfect for the student looking to supplement their current high school schedule and earn college credit early!
+The “A La Carte” option of our Dual Enrollment program gives your student the flexibility to enroll in the college courses he or she wants to take throughout different terms in the school year.
+The “A La Carte” program limits the maximum credits a student can take to 36.
+However, with review and approval by administration, additional credits may be allowed.
+This program is perfect for students looking to supplement their current high school schedule and earn college credit early!

 In partnership with Liberty University’s School of Aeronautics, high school students are able to earn college credit while they work toward their private pilot’s license.
 The student must live close to one of our Flight Training Affiliates to be eligible.
 For more information, see our online brochure and call our admissions office at 866-418-8741.

-Make your money go further and use your 529 Savings Plan on our already discounted courses.
-Don’t wait to use it until your student is in college and courses are more expensive.
-Use your 529 Plan with LUOA’s Dual Enrollment courses now.
-Just think, you can use your hard earned, tax-free 529 Plan to pay for college courses, discounted 73% through our Dual Enrollment Program, while your student is still in high school!
+Don’t wait to use your 529 Savings Plan until your student is in college and courses are more expensive.
+At LUOA, you can use your hard-earned, tax-free 529 Plan to pay for college courses at a 73% discount through our Dual Enrollment Program while your student is still in high school!

 Enjoy the flexibility and convenience of online courses with our Dual Enrollment program.
-At LUOA, your student can study and complete their assignments whenever and wherever you choose.
-The courses are offered in convenient eight- or sixteen-week sessions with up to eight different enrollment periods every year.
-Earn your Associate of Arts degree while you're completing your high school diploma and save time and money on your future Bachelor's degree, regardless of where you attend college.
+At LUOA, your student can study and complete their assignments whenever and wherever they choose.
+The courses are offered in convenient 8- or 16-week sessions with up to 8 different enrollment periods every year – meaning your student can earn their Associate of Arts degree while in high school.
+This can save you and your student time and money on a Bachelor’s degree, regardless of where your student attends college.

 All Course Descriptions (including those not included in the Associate of Arts Track)